shivam27k/email_automation_bot/README.md

 # Email Sender Bot

+Must read the [NOTE](#note) section at the bottom of this file.
+Star this project if you liked it.

+Feel free to reach out to me at [shivam_27k](https://www.instagram.com/shivam_27k/) on instagram >\_<.

 ## Overview

 This Python-based Email Sender Bot automates the process of sending personalized emails to multiple recipients listed in a CSV file.
 It customizes each email with the recipient’s name, job role, and company name while also attaching a resume.

 ## Features

-* Reads recipient details from a CSV file.
+-   Reads recipient details from a CSV file.

-* Sends personalized emails with customized greetings.
+-   Sends personalized emails with customized greetings.

-* Automatically attaches a resume (PDF format) to each email.
+-   Automatically attaches a resume (PDF format) to each email.

-* Uses SMTP to send emails securely.
+-   Uses SMTP to send emails securely.

-* Logs sent emails to track the status.
+-   Logs sent emails to track the status.

 # How to use Email Sender Bot

-Must read the [NOTE](#note) section at the bottom of this file.
-Star this project if you liked it.

-Feel free to reach out to me at [shivam_27k](https://www.instagram.com/shivam_27k/) on instagram >\_<.

 ## Pre-requisites: